 There's a great deal we know about the era of the vikings.
 It was an age of exploration, trade, and expansion.
 But what prompted its beginnings?

+It's also how the acclaimed History Channel series Vikings begins, of course!
 But even if that date is true, what prompted the raid and the subsequent years of expansion?

 Theories behind the viking expansion

 Many have given theories.
 The most popular are the lack of suitable farmland, few female partners in Scandinavia, a fightback against Christianisation, and even a simple desire for glory in battle.

 But Norwegian researchers have a new theory, based on the discovery of whetstones discovered in Denmark.
 The team included researchers from the University of Oslo, University of Bergen and experts from the Geological Survey of Norway.

 This article is based on their findings, published in the Journal of Maritime Archaeology earlier this year.
 The authors were Irene Baug, Dagfinn Skre, Tom Heldal and Øystein J. Jansen.

 Whetstones indicate a pre-existing trading network

 They examined the remains of over 400 whetstones found by archaeologists in Ribe.
 The town in south-west Jutland, today part of Denmark, was an important trading centre in the Middle Ages.
 During that time, whetstones were commonly used to sharpen swords and axes.